LucianoXu/28-Dirac3/README.md

 ## Note
-- the terms are compared first by hash values
 - The syntax of Dirac notation already incorperate the equivalence of AC symbols.
 Expressions with AC leading symbols will be flattened and stored as a list when constructed.
 - The syntax for the parser is very close to that of a term rewriting system.
 The only modification is that we allow the chain of infix binary such as ```a ADDS b ADDS c```, which is supported by the preference setting of **ply**.
 - In the trs, every term is considered as immutable.